blrzsvrzs/nucleolus/README.md

 Verifying folder:
  * Kohlberg: based on the original Kohlberg criterion based on [Kohlberg (1971) - On the nucleolus of a characteristic function game](https://epubs.siam.org/doi/pdf/10.1137/0120009)
- * SKA: simplified Kohlberg algorithm from [Benedek et al. (2018) - Finding and verifying the nucleolus of cooperative games]()
+ * SKA: simplified Kohlberg algorithm from Benedek et al. (2018) - Finding and verifying the nucleolus of cooperative games (forthcoming)
- * SKAcr: simplified Kohlberg algorithm with compact representation from [Benedek et al. (2018) - Finding and verifying the nucleolus of cooperative games]()
+ * SKAcr: simplified Kohlberg algorithm with compact representation from Benedek et al. (2018) - Finding and verifying the nucleolus of cooperative games (forthcoming)

 ### Executables